-- 5.1 Universal Required Competencies: As the basis for its curriculum, the program will adopt a set of required competencies determined byrelated to its mission and public service values.
-The required competencies will include five domains: the ability - to lead and manage in the public interest governance - to participate in, and contribute to, the policy process;
+- 5.1 Universal Required Competencies: As the basis for its curriculum, the program will adopt a set of required competencies determined by its mission and public service values.
+The required competencies will include five domains: the ability - to lead and manage in the public interest - to participate in, and contribute to, the policy process; - to analyze, synthesize, think critically, solve problems and make evidenceinformed decisions in a complex and dynamic environment; - to articulate, apply, and advance a public service perspective; - to communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large.

-- to analyze, synthesize, think critically, solve problems and make evidence-informed decisions in a complex and dynamic environment; - to articulate, and apply, and advance a public service perspective; - to communicate and interact productively and in culturally responsive ways -with a diverse and changing workforce and society at large citizenry. - 5.2 Mission-specific Required Competencies: The program will identify core competencies in other domains that are necessary and appropriate to implement its mission. - 5.3 Mission-specific Elective Competencies: The program will define its objectives and competencies for optional concentrations and specializations. - 5.4 Professional Competencies: The program will ensure that students learn to apply their education, such as through experiential exercises learning and interactions with practitioners across the broad range of public service affairs, administration, and policy professions and sectors.
+- 5.2 Mission-specific Required Competencies: The program will identify core competencies in other domains necessary and appropriate to implement its mission. - 5.3 Mission-specific Elective Competencies: The program will define its objectives and competencies for optional concentrations and specializations. - 5.4 Professional Competencies: The program will ensure that students apply their education, such as through experiential learning and interactions with practitioners across the broad range of public service professions and sectors.